-Whenever a gen_statem is started using $start_link/3$, 4 or start/3, 4, this function is called by the new process to initialize the implementation state and server data.
+Whenever a gen_statem is started using start_link/3,4, start_monitor/3,4, or start/3,4, this function is called by the new process to initialize the implementation state and server data.

 Args is the Args argument provided to that start function.